32 Most Exotic Orchid Varieties and Types

 exotic orchid varieties

-Queen’s Lady’s Slipper Orchid (Cypripedium reginae)
+Queen’s Lady’s Slipper Orchid (Cypripedium Reginae)

 The Queen’s Lady’s Slipper looks like a venus slipper orchid.
 They have unique lips forming a slipper, only this one has spectacular pink with white brush blooms.
-Meanwhile, its white sepals bloom like ribbons as a “slipper” accessory, making the orchid looks exceptionally stunning.

 31. Swaddled Babies Orchid